qlik-oss/core-website/README.md

 ### Recipes

-Recipes set a more limited scope than the use cases.
 A recipe typically answers a question of the form "_How do I ...?_".
 It is a way to describe important concepts in more isolation.
 Some examples of recipes could be to answer questions like:

 - _How do I get my data into my solution?_
 - _How do I decide when it is time to scale up or down the number of running QIX Engine instances?_